-- Remove your livers from the milk soak (if applicable) and rinse them gently.
+- Remove the livers from the milk soak (if applicable) and rinse them gently.
 Cut out any connective tissue or tough spots.
 Drain them well.

 - Remover the butter from the refrigerator.

-- Melt four tablespoons of butter in a cast iron or stainless steel skillet over medium heat.
-Once it's melted, remove it from the heat, angle the pan and spoon off into a small cup the clear melted butter that rises to the top.
+- Melt 4 tablespoons of butter in a cast-iron or stainless steel skillet over medium heat.
+Once it's melted, remove it from the heat, angle the pan, and spoon off into a small cup the clear melted butter that rises to the top.
 Leave the milk solids and salty white butter behind in the pan.
 Reserve the clarified butter for later.

 - Reheat the pan and add the diced shallots.
 Cook the shallots over medium heat until they start to caramelize.